 In order to re-activate a lapsed credential, the provider must submit the credential and CBO enrollment application (not applicable for assistants) and include:

-- The original continuing professional development requirements (30 EITP approved hours) AND
+- The original continuing professional education requirements (30 EITP approved hours) AND

 - documentation of ongoing professional development meetings OR